Estimating PoS earnings

 Second, we again divide it by

 720 potential PoS reward coins per day.
-So if you owned all the coins in PoS that could be your total day earnings.
+So if you owned all the coins in PoS, that could be your total day earnings.
 And if you divide

-Updated about a year ago
+Updated over 1 year ago